 The valuations of investments involve significant levels of judgement as unobservable inputs are used in the overall process of determining the fair value best estimate of the investments.
-These include using unaudited net asset values of the Funds where audited accounts of the Funds are not available for the same period.
+These include using the unaudited NAV of the Funds where audited accounts of the Funds are not available for the same period.
+We, therefore, identified this as a potential area susceptible to fraud.
 Our key audit matter specifically relates to:

-- fair value accounting principles not adopted or incorrectly applied; - timing difference between capital account statement and the Fund's reporting date; and - completeness of the adjustments made to reported NAV to arrive at estimated fair value.
+- fair value accounting principles not adopted or incorrectly applied; - timing difference between capital account statement and the Fund's reporting date: and - completeness of the adjustments made to reported NAV to arrive at estimated fair value

-How the scope of our We obtained an understanding of the relevant controls around the valuation process audit responded to the including controls applicable to the valuation of investments. key audit matter
+How the scope of our key audit matter

+We obtained an understanding and tested relevant controls applicable to the valuation audit responded to the of investments recognised at FVTPL.